yugabyte/yugabyte-db/docs/content/v2024.2/yugabyte-platform/manage-deployments/remove-nodes.md

 {{<tags/feature/ea>}} To avoid under-replication, YugabyteDB Anywhere can automatically detect a YB-Master server that is not responding to the master leader, or that is lagging WAL operations, and fail over to another available node in the same availability zone.

-Note that automatic failover only works for a single unhealthy Master server.
+Note that automatic failover only works for a single unhealthy master server.

 ### Prerequisites